-- It must be incurred for allowable program costs that have not been charged to the program. - The cost must be included within the scope of the audit, accounted for in the subrecipient's financial system, and adequately documented as all other program costs. - It must have been expended in support of the same title and program year as the costs they propose to replace. - It must not cause a violation of the cost limitations and must be actual expenses paid with nonfederal funds. - The proposal to replace disallowed costs with stand-in costs must be submitted before the end of the informal resolution period. - Stand-in costs may not be considered as a substitute for disallowed costs for which non-federal cash repayment is required.
+- It must be incurred for allowable program costs that have not been charged to the program. - The cost must be included within the scope of the audit, accounted for in the subrecipient's financial system, and adequately documented as all other program costs. - It must have been expended in support of the same grant, title and funding stream for WIOA grants, and program year as the costs they propose to replace. - It must not cause a violation of the cost limitations (e.g., administrative cost limitation) and must be actual expenses paid with non-federal funds. - The proposal to replace disallowed costs with stand-in costs must be submitted before the end of the informal resolution period. - Stand-in costs may not be considered as a substitute for disallowed costs for which non-federal cash repayment is required.